adamabdelhamed/PowerArgs/readme.md

 }
 ```

+###The PowerArgs.Cli (undocumented) namespace

+The PowerArgs.Cli namespace contains framework components that make it easy to build very interactive command line applications.
+This namespace is undocumented since these capabilities are still a work in progress.
+When it gets closer to being ready I'll document the classes just like the rest of PowerArgs.

 ###Data Source Queries

 Easily query a data source such as an Entity Framework Model (Code First or traditional) using Linq.